Liz Taylor as wealthy widow Sissy Goforth clinging to life in Joseph Losey's Boom (1968)

 Mrs. Goforth resents the intrusion of Chris Flanders (Richard Burton) into her privacy

-And Liz and Richard do exert Herculean efforts to make you watch them – though whether this was merely an expression of over-inflated egos or a desperate attempt to compete with landscape and decor which they must have felt constantly diminishing their larger-than-life scale is open to debate.
+And Liz and Richard do exert Herculean efforts to make you watch them – though it’s open to debate whether this was merely an expression of over-inflated egos or a desperate attempt to compete with landscape and decor which they must have felt constantly diminishing their larger-than-life scale.

 Liz is Sissy Goforth, the fabulously wealthy widow of multiple husbands, living on her own island in the Mediterranean where she rules ruthlessly over the native inhabitants who live by fishing.
 She has a staff which she abuses – and whose language she hasn’t bothered to learn.
 She also has a secretary (Joanna Shimkus), to whom she’s dictating her memoirs, and a live-in doctor who provides her endless drugs and blood transfusions to keep her going.
 Despite the latter, her health is failing … she feels almost constant pain and as the movie progresses her chronic cough gets worse and she leaves the villa littered with blood-soaked tissues.
 Despite her wealth, she lives with a constant neurotic fear of death, collapsing frequently into a state of what the Victorians called “the vapours”.